PacificBiosciences/ANGEL/README.md

 ## INSTALLATION
 We recommend that you set up and activate a virtual environment before installation.
 See [here](https://github.com/PacificBiosciences/cDNA_primer/wiki/Setting-up-virtualenv-and-installing-pbtranscript-tofu) for installation details.

 You can download this GitHub repository in many ways.
-Here we assume you will be using git clone:
+Here we assume you will be using ``git clone``:

 ```
 git clone https://github.com/Magdoll/ANGEL.git